 Fermentation is a process that converts the sugar (long-chain and short-chain molecules) obtained from starch during brewing to alcohol and CO2.
 The process of fermentation ends when all fermentable sugar has been converted to alcohol.
 A certain amount of residual sugar is needed to carbonise the beer during maturation (second fermentation).
 Carbon dioxide is produced during the fermentation of the sugar.

 Top-fermented fermentation takes place at temperatures between 18°C and 22°C. At the end of the fermentation process, the yeast used for top-fermentation swims to the surface of the tank.
-Typical brands of top-fermented beers are Ale, Kölsch and wheat beer.
+Typical styles of top-fermented beers are Ale, Kölsch and Wheat beer.
 Top-fermented beer has the advantage that it can be fermented at room temperature.

 Bottom-fermented fermentation takes place at temperatures between 9°C and 12°C. As opposed to top-fermenting yeast, the yeast used for bottom-fermentation settles to the bottom of the tank.
-Typical brands of bottom-fermented beers are lager and Pilsner.
+Typical styles of bottom-fermented beers are Lager and Pilsner.
 Usually, bottom-fermented beers require a much longer fermentation.

 The temperature of the fermentation process can be regulated at the tank via a cooling unit and a cooler.
 Constant temperatures are considered to improve the quality of the beverage.
 Varying temperatures, instead, offer the possibility to change the taste.

-Yeasts are classified as members of the Kingdom Fungi.
+Yeasts are classified as members of the Fungi Kingdom.
 They multiply by duplication and are widely dispersed in nature with a wide variety of habitats.
-Brewing yeasts are special clean breed yeasts that are available in both dry and liquid form.
+Brewing yeasts are special clean bread yeasts that are available in both dry and liquid form.
 Dry yeasts have the advantage that they have a longer lifetime.
 As aforementioned, there are bottom-fermenting and top-fermenting yeast strains.

 Known yeast strains: